onthebusiness/harelang.org/content/blog/2021-02-09-Hare-advances-on-C.md

 octet is always 8 bits.
 Shifting greater than the width of a value is defined.
 Signed overflow and underflow is defined.
 Hare programs always have predictable behavior.

+Of course, we still allow you to shoot yourself in the foot, because any system which prevents you from doing dangerous things also prevents you from doing clever things.
+If you cast `null` to a non-nullable pointer and write to it, something bad will probably happen.

 ## Better strings